The Therapist’s Guide To Exercise And Mental Health

 - Exercise can be low-cost.
 Exercise does not come with the considerable costs associated with psychological or medical treatments.
 “The evidence reveals that especially brief exercise training counselling is an efficient, effective, and cost-effective means to increase physical activity… and to bring considerable clinical benefits to various patient groups.”

 - Exercise leads to physical health benefits.
-Exercise comes with a host of other physical side effects and can often mitigate some of the adverse side effects of medication.
+Exercise comes with a host of other beneficial effects and can often mitigate some of the adverse side effects of medication.
 These benefits include a lower risk of death and many non-communicable diseases such as cancer, stroke, and coronary heart disease.

 - Exercise can be done independently by clients.
 Exercise interventions do not require expert medical assistance and can be performed alone, with friends, or a qualified exercise professional.
 Some patients may feel empowered when they understand that they have the capacity to improve their mental health difficulties with physical exercise.